neelypan/Scythe/README.md

+# Scythe - A programming language

-Scythe is a new, (not) cutting edge programming language made in `Python` which is about 1 millions times slower than C. Very Kool.
+Scythe is a new, (not) cutting edge programming language made in `Python` which is about 1 million times slower than C. Very Kool.